 Abstract

 Human pressure caused massive extinctions during the Late Pleistocene, with a selective size-bias towards large mammals, causing the loss of top-down trophic forces and degrading trophic complexity of ecosystems worldwide.
 Trophic rewilding, the (re)introduction of species to promote self-sustaining biodiverse ecosystems, has been proposed as a strategy to restore trophic structure in ecosystems.
 Yet the extent of restoration possible via trophic rewilding is poorly understood.
-Using current and estimated ranges of where terrestrial mammals would live today without anthropogenic pressure, we modelled a conservative rewilding scenario using species distribution models.
-Specifically, extant species were allowed to re-expand to occupy their indigenous ranges, while extinct species were replaced by closely-related, similarly-sized functional analogues.
-We then inferred food webs in protected and geographically-unbiased random areas and assessed the effects of Late Pleistocene extinctions on trophic complexity of food webs and quantified the potential recoveries through rewilding.
+Here, we combined estimates of species geographic ranges without anthropogenic pressure with species distribution models and food web models to quantify past losses and potential recoveries through rewilding.
 Our results show that food webs have been degraded by human activities: the number of species in all trophic levels reduced on average by 41%, with an average decrease of interactions among levels of 51%.
 We also found that a conservative rewilding approach can largely rewire food webs and partly restore trophic complexity in ecosystems: the number of species in trohpic levels recovered on average by 11%, while the average number of predator-prey interactions by 18%.
-Rewilding cannot, however, completely restore food webs to pre-extinction scenario, but the average number of species per trophic level was still reduced by 30% the present-natural values and the number of interactions by 33%.
 Overall, our findings support rewilding as a novel opportunity to rewire food webs and reinstate lost trophic interactions in degraded ecosystems.
 Humans have defaunated ecosystems and reduced trophic complexity of food webs worldwide, causing widespread biodiversity crises.
 Yet, recoveries from such losses are possible through trophic rewilding, which can restore trophic complexity in food webs and promote biodiverse self-sustaining ecosystems.

 Introduction